Home > Formal wear > The Right Combination of Tie and Pocket Square

 Let’s start with the fact that most of us can’t afford many suits.
 Sure, it would be nice to have one for each occasion but a suit is a BIG investment.
 For this reason we prefer suits that go well for each occasion.

 Personally, I always wear a pocket square with my sports jacket.
-I chose something with a pattern to complement the stripes of the jacket.
+I choose something with a pattern to complement the stripes of the jacket.

-Ok, let’s see a few actual examples of ties and pocket squares to get a clear idea.
+Ok, let’s see some actual examples of ties and pocket squares to get a clear idea.

-1. Red tie with a pattern, red pocket square (exactly the same color but diffrent pattern), white shirt and navy suit jacket or suit.
+1. Red tie with a pattern, red pocket square (exactly the same color but different pattern), white shirt and navy suit jacket or suit.

 2. Red pocket square with dots, pink tie with the same kind of dots (thus the two have something in common), white shirt and a gray sports jacket.